-Why it helps: hiding login items (applications and services) you rarely use helps the machine to allocate more resources to load the processes you do use -- reaching the OS X desktop more quickly.
+Why it helps: disabling login items (applications or services) you rarely use helps your Mac better allocate system resources to load the processes you do use, you'll reach the login or desktop screen more quickly.

 How to do: follow the steps in this YouTube video.

 Method 2: Clear off cluttered Desktop items & Dashboard widgets

 When to use: your Macbook Pro takes a bit longer to load the first screen after startup.

 Why it helps: because macOS treats each desktop item (be it a file, a Dock application, or a Dashboard widget) as a small task, it uses resources to load it when starting up.
 Reducing the number of such items can make the first screen show up quicker.

 - Keep less files on desktop.
 Try to group those files you saved directly on desktop, put them into few folders, and if possible move them folders like Documents or Pictures.

 - Remove unnecessary apps from the Dock.
 Move your mouse cursor to an app, right click, select Options and click Remove from Dock.

 - Clear unused Dashboard widgets.
 Go to Dashboard, press option button and move your cursor the the widget you don't want to show, click "x" on the upper left corner.